NogsMPLS/react-component-styleguide/README.md

   b. `category`: Components category name. (optional)
 2. Code Example
   a. `example`: Code example (optional).
 Not specifying this will auto-generate an example that is just `<Component></Component>`.
+  b. `wrappedExample`: Wrapped component.
+Set to `true` if you need to render you component with wrapped state to really show a good example.

 ### Generating the documentation